-We were not able to decide how to spend our last day in the Gambia.
-We were feeling a bit down because we would head for the airport the next day and fly back to the cold north.
+Well, we were not able to decide how to spend our last day in the Gambia.
+We were feeling a bit down because we would head to the airport the next day and fly back to the cold north.
 We would leave the sunshine and the smiles behind.
 During our short stay in the Gambia we had had time to see a lot; the bustling market in Banjul, the megalomaniac Arch 22-tower, the Fathala Wildlife Reserve.
 We had also managed to squeeze in a day to see a fraction of the history of the slave trade on a trip to Jufureh and Kunta Kinteh Island.
-So on our last day Susann and I decided to make a shorter trip.
-In fact the trip was only a few kilometers and it took us to the market in Serekunda, with the compulsory stop at a local bookstore.
+So on our last day, Susann and I decided to make a shorter trip.
+In fact, the trip was only a few kilometers and it took us to the market in Serekunda, with the compulsory stop at a local bookstore.

 Unlike the Royal Albert’s Market in Banjul, the one in Serekunda was a pleasant surprise.
 Maybe it’s because we didn’t go close to where meat and fish were sold, but the place seemed more controlled in comparison.
-At the market in Banjul the rotten smell of fish was overwhelming even when one stayed away of that part of the market.
+At the market in Banjul, the rotten smell of fish was overwhelming even when one stayed away from that part of the market.

 And the bookstore?
 Well, if you ever visit the Gambia, you will find it in Bakau.
 It’s called Timbooktoo.
 Ask for Muhammed, he’ll take you there!